 While New York was closed down due to the pandemic, Connie and her partners were hard at work setting up Milu, a casual eatery inspired by historic Hong Kong–style cafes, just a block away from her old gig.
 The menu features delicious dishes like Yunnan Brisket, Sichuan Spiced Cauliflower, and Pineapple Buns.

 Connie knew she wanted to make her own chili crisp from scratch at Milu, and we were more than happy to collaborate.
 The result is a chili crisp that's nutty, crunchy, spicy, savory.
-It incorporates our Black Urfa Chili, Silk Chili, Ea Sar Black Pepper, Wild Mountain Cumin, Cloud Forest Cardamom and more.
+It incorporates our Black Urfa Chili, Silk Chili, Robusta Black Pepper, Wild Mountain Cumin, Cloud Forest Cardamom and more.

 In the realm of chili crisps, this one is more savory than spicy, with a beautiful depth of flavor.